kcarballo8/myTunes/README.md

 2. Procrastination penalty= Rede did the list box that shows "All music" Karen did the data grid that displays all music
 3. Additional requirements=
-	-ability to rename and delete a playlist
+    * ability to rename and delete a playlist
-	-control template with two triggers, also changed look and behavior of buttons, added commands to disable the buttons at the appropiate time
+    * control template with two triggers, also changed look and behavior of buttons, added commands to disable the buttons at the appropiate time

-4.Teammate's contributions=
+4. Teammate's contributions=
-	-Rede:
+    * Rede:
 	 -steps 6, 7, 8, 11 and additional requirement 1.
-	-Karen:
+    * Karen:
 	 -steps 3, 4, 5, 9, 10, and additional requirement 2 and 3.

 5. Percentage of work=